 When and how to register

 Your university will announce an initial call for entry or expression for interest.
 When you receive this, get in touch with your university contact to express your interest in taking part in the competition.
-If you do not receive such notification, email and you will be provided information of your university contact.
+If you do not receive such notification, email and you will be provided with information about your university contact.

 Your university will provide you with the challenge question to which you have to respond - ensure that you have ready access to video/filming equipment and have familiarised yourself with the rules (see below).
 Your university will set a shortlisting process in order to choose three entries to be put through to the U21 final.